mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/0-Setup-AdministrativeAccountAndPermission.md

  This command will deploy and load installed modules, and setup the solution on a **new subscription**.
 It will also create the user `adminXX@contosowebstore.com` with a randomly generated strong password (15 characters minimum, with uppercase and lowercase letters, and at least one number and one special character) for use with the deployment solution.
  > NOTE: An active Azure Active Directory (AAD) domain name will be required for supporting this deployment.
 Before running this solution, verify a valid Azure Active Directory domain is accesible for deploying this solution with.

-## Example 3: Install required modules and Configure your global admin.
+## Install required modules and Configure your global admin.

 ```powershell
 .\0-Setup-AdministrativeAccountAndPermission.ps1